Hawai‘i FEAST empowers local artists.

 Hawai‘i FEAST builds community through artwork, storytelling, and food.

 We host public dinners at which attendees pay to join a catered reception, and a portion of that payment is set aside as a prize.
 While attendees eat, mingle, and imbibe, different artists showcase their work and explain their proposed public art project.
 After the presenters are finished, attendees vote on which artist’s project they wish to award the prize to.
 Following the dinner, Hawai‘i FEAST supports selected artists in implementing their public art projects.

-Due to COVID-19 impacts, all Hawai‘i FEAST programming will be online until further notice.
-Click here to learn about the Downtown Hilo Placemaking Initiative, set to launch in May, 2020.
+Due to COVID-19 impacts, all Hawai‘i FEAST programming will be postponed until further notice.

 To-date, Hawai‘i FEAST has: